The Virasoro-Shapiro amplitude in AdS$_5\times$S$^5$ and level splitting of 10d conformal symmetry: Introduction and summary of results

-On the other hand, the amplitude $\mathcal{V}_n(\alpha')^{n+3}$ is blind to operators $\mathcal{K}_{(pq),\vec{\tau}}$ with $m> m^*$ (depicted in the grey-shaded area in Fig. \ref{procedure_intro}), i.e. their dimensions and three-point functions are uncorrected at that order.
-As discussed in section \ref{spectum_sect}, it follows from the above constraints that the rank of the matrix $\mathbf{N}_{\vec{\tau}}$ (from which we compute the anomalous dimensions of the two-particle operators with $m\leq m^*$) is simply given by the number of pairs $(pq)$ in the unshaded area.
+On the other hand, the amplitude $\mathcal{V}_n(\alpha')^{n+3}$ is blind to operators $\mathcal{K}_{(pq),\vec{\tau}}$ with $m> m^*$ (depicted in the grey-shaded area in Fig. \ref{procedure_intro}).
+This means that their dimensions and three-point functions are uncorrected at that order.
+Consequently, it will follow that the rank of the matrix $\mathbf{N}_{\vec{\tau}}$, from which we compute the anomalous dimensions of the two-particle operators with $m\leq m^*$, is simply given by the number of pairs $(pq)$ in the unshaded area, as discussed in section \ref{spectum_sect}.
+Thus, our second main improvement over the methodology of \cite{Drummond:2020dwr} is simply to impose the expected value for the rank on the CFT data obtained from our ansatz for $\mathcal{V}_n$.
+This information goes beyond $\mathcal{M}_{n,n}^{flat}$ and thus the rank constraints become constraints on the strata $\mathcal{M}_{n,\ell<n}$.

-Our second main improvement over the methodology of \cite{Drummond:2020dwr} is simply to impose the expected value for the rank on the data obtained from our ansatz.
-This constraint fixes the Mellin amplitudes up to a handful of ambiguities, at least at low orders in $\alpha'$.
+The rank constraints fix the Mellin amplitudes up to a handful of ambiguities, at least at low orders in $\alpha'$.
 For low orders, results obtained from localisation can be used to further constrain the result \cite{Binder:2019jwn,Chester:2019pvm}.
-The results we obtain exhibit some further remarkable simplicity which motivates an integral representation which generalises the relation to the flat space limit.
+The results we obtain exhibit some further remarkable simplicity, and motivate an integral representation which generalises the one originally proposed by Penedones in relation to the flat space limit \cite{Penedones:2010ue}.
 In turn, the integral representation hints at a possible $AdS_5 \leftrightarrow S^5$ symmetry which we also see exhibited at the level of the spectrum.

 Quite remarkably, the CFT data living on the edge at $m=m^*$ are \emph{fully determined} by imposing the rank constraints.
-The CFT data for operators with $m<m^*$ are affected by ambiguities which cannot be resolved by the bootstrap.
+The CFT data for operators with $m<m^*$ instead is affected by ambiguities which cannot be resolved by the tree level bootstrap.
 However, the ambiguities are totally irrelevant for the level splitting problem at $m=m^*$ since they have to do with shifts of $\mathcal{V}_n$ by terms with $l_{10}<n$.
 We tested this statement for $(\alpha')^{5,7,9}$ and in section \ref{tailoring_sec} we will given an argument to explain the general mechanism behind it.